 Milestones achieved & expected outcomes

-- A total of twenty-two enzyme producing microbial strains have been identified and enzymes extracted.
+- Twenty-two enzyme producing microbial strains have been identified and enzymes extracted.

 - Formulation for the stabilization of the enzymes during storage has been developed.